ebzzry/ebzzry.github.io/eo/fkd/nix.md

   '';

   meta = with stdenv.lib; {
-    description = "An md5sum-alike program that works with Tiger/THEx hashes";
+    description = "An md5sum-alike program that works with Tiger/THEX hashes";
     longDescription = ''
-      tthsum generates or checks TTH checksums (root of the THEx hash tree).
+      tthsum generates or checks TTH checksums (root of the THEX hash tree).
 The Merkle Hash Tree, invented by Ralph Merkle, is a hash construct that exhibits desirable properties for verifying the integrity of files and file subranges in an incremental or